testiumjs/testiumjs.github.io/api/wd/index.md

 All methods return a Promise that can be chained.
 So whenever it says "returns a string", read "returns the promise of a string".
 The `wd` docs have [more examples for what that means](https://github.com/admc/wd/#q-promises--chaining).
 This also implies that the returned promises have to be passed to the test runner (e.g. mocha), either by using async functions and `await` or by returning the promise.
-Since all return values are promises, the examples assume that `assert` refers to a library that is promise-aware like [`assertive-as-promised`](https://github.com/groupon/assertive-as-promised).

 Another thing to keep in mind is to always use `browser.loadPage` and never `browser.get` to load a page.
 The reason is that `browser.loadPage` will properly capture status code and headers whereas `browser.get` will not.